akgeni/ApacheLogAnalysis_spark/README.md

 ####TODO
 (1).
-Find endpoints that are being accessed most
+Find endpoints that are being accessed most.

 (2).
-Find enpoints that are being accessed most per user (3).
+Find enpoints that are being accessed most per user.

+(3).
 Use IP address to trace user locations, so that some location-based decision could be taken.